 Are composed of:

 Ṛgveda Saṃhitā (Ṛk = hymn or verse) is the oldest and most important.
 Dating from at least 1,200 B.C.E. and completed about 900 B.C.E.
-This veda is divided into ten books (maṇḍalas or "cycles") containing a total of 1,028 hymns addressed to various deities.
+This veda is divided into ten books (maṇḍalas or "cycles") containing a little over one thousand hymns addressed to various deities.
 Most important of whom are Indra, (c.
 250 hymns) mighty warrior god and slayer of Vṛtra--the demon-serpent who obstructed the fertile flow of the waters; Agni, (c.
 200 hymns) god of fire; Soma, god of the intoxicating drink of the gods (=soma) to whom the whole of the ninth book is addressed.
 These last two are particularly concerned with the domestic sacrificial rituals of Aryan society.)
 Mitra and Varuṇa, whose main concern was the protection of ṛta, the sacred and divine order of the cosmos.
 Rudra, a fearsome and destructive deity has links with the later Śiva.

 Sāmaveda Saṃhitā (sāman = chant) a handbook of chants used by one of the Brahman priests who presided at the sacrificial rituals.
 Largely derived from books eight and nine of the Ṛgveda.